CrypticConsultancyLimited/ssi-tutorial/README.md

 #### 2. 📜 Issue Credential

-- Issue a credential to connection (Bifold wallet)
+- Issuer will send a credential offer to your connected wallet (Bifold wallet)

 #### 3. ✅ Accept Credential

-- Accept credential from the wallet
+- Open the credential offer and accept credential from the wallet

 #### 4. 🔍 Verify Credential
+- An issuer also can act as a verifier.
+Because sometimes issuer needs to verify your issued credential.
+- In this setup, issuer will send you a credential proof request after credential issuance.
+- Share your credential in the proof request.

+Or, if you want to use different verifier:
-- Generate invitation from verifier interface
+- Generate invitation from verifier agent
 - Scan the generated QR code by Bifold wallet (Holder's wallet)
 - Send proof request to the holder
 - Share proof from the Bifold wallet